AFSBn-Benelux takes part in 80-year commemoration of downed WWII B-17 bomber, crew

-The memorial plaque and stone pictured here honors the U.S. Army Air Forces B-17F Flying Fortress aircrew that crashed in Eygelshoven, Netherlands, on Oct.
-14, 1943.
+EYGELSHOVEN, Netherlands – On Oct.
+14, 1943, a U.S. Army Air Forces B-17F Flying Fortress heavy bomber traveling from Royal Air Force Base Chelveston, England, on its way to conduct a bombing mission of industrial targets in central Germany was shot down by a Nazi fighter aircraft and crashed in Eygelshoven.
+Four U.S. aircrew members died, one aircrew member is still listed as missing in action, and five crew members survived but were taken prisoner of war by the Nazis.
+After many months in captivity, all five surviving POWs were liberated and returned to the U.S.

 Eighty years later, several members from Army Field Support Battalion-Benelux, U.S. Army Garrison Benelux, the Dutch Ministry of Defense, and local veteran groups and historians met at the memorial site – which is located just a stone’s throw from the Eygelshoven Army Prepositioned Stocks-2 worksite – to honor their legacy.

-(Courtesy photo)
+In addition to honoring the U.S. B-17 aircrew, the memorial site in Eygleshoven also honors a Royal Air Force ME647 Lancaster III bomber crew that was shot down and crashed in the same area on New Years Eve, 1944.
+All seven Canadian and British servicemembers, who were on their way home from a successful bombing mission and looking forward to ringing in the new year, died in the Lancaster crash.

+“It was a humbling experience to be standing next to our Dutch partners in uniform, wearing the American flag on our shoulders, and honoring their legacy,” said Maj.
+James Maskovjak, the AFSBn-Benelux executive officer.
+“Those American, British and Canadian service members gave their lives in order to liberate this land, and we are currently serving here and living here.”

 |Date Taken: